ILR Good Character Requirement: What It Covers and How to Prepare

 Others are discretionary — the caseworker weighs the facts.
 Minor cautions, spent convictions below the mandatory threshold, and minor HMRC discrepancies fall here.
 Discretionary grounds do not mean you'll be refused; they mean the caseworker exercises judgment.

 In practice, the distinction matters because mandatory grounds are non-negotiable.
-If you have a mandatory ground, the only options are to resolve it before applying (clearing NHS debt, for example) or to accept that ILR is currently out of reach and plan for a future application.
+If you have a mandatory ground, the only options are to resolve it before applying or to accept that ILR is currently out of reach and plan for a future application.
+Address discretionary issues, including any NHS debt, before applying as well.

 When to Disclose Historic Issues